 If the dependent is your stepchild and you are divorced from the other parent, you must provide a copy of the divorce decree that is certified by the clerk of the court in which the divorce was filed.
 The divorce decree must name you only, or both you and your former spouse, as responsible for providing the child's health insurance in order for the child to be covered under the plan.
 If the divorce decree does not state who is responsible for providing health care coverage, and reserves the issue of child support, you must provide a copy of any later child support order.
 If there is no child support order, you must provide a notarized affidavit stating that although the issue of child support was reserved, no child support order has ever been entered in the court.
-If both the divorce decree and child support order do not say who is responsible for health insurance, the child can be covered under a Board plan if the other parent is not named as the person who can claim the child as a dependent on a federal income tax return.
-If the other parent is not named, you must provide a notarized statement that the child is claimed as your dependent for federal income tax purposes.
+If both the divorce decree and child support order a Board plan if the other parent is not named as the person who can claim the child as a dependent on a federal income tax return.
+If the child is claimed as your dependent for federal income tax purposes.